taylor-giles/Discord-Soundboard/README.md

 * The `MP3 Directory` is where the bot will store all uploaded MP3s.
 The bot will create a sub-folder (in the configured directory) for each server that the bot is added to.
 Each server's MP3s will go in its respective subfolder.
 * Sounds are uploaded as MP3s.
 MP3 file uploads are limited to a size defined by `MAX_FILE_SIZE`.
 300000 bytes = 300KB, or roughly 10 seconds of audio at a standard bit rate, so it is a good default option, but this value can be changed according to your needs.

+IMPORTANT NOTE: The first time the bot is set up, **and any time the definition/configuration of commands is changed** (this means anything in the `data` field of the exported command object), the `deploy-commands.js` script needs to be run.
+This can be done using `node deploy-commands.js`.
+Note that this command re-defines the commands supported by this bot for **all servers** that the bot is in, and that Discord enforces a limit on the number of commands that can be updated in a server per day (200/server/day).

 # Usage
 ## Adding the bot to a server
 To add the bot to a server, first generate an invite link via the "OAuth2 > URL Generator" tab in the [Discord Developer Portal](https://discord.com/developers/applications) for your application.
 Ensure that the "bot" scope is checked, as well as the following Bot Permissions: